indoorvivants/subatomic/docs/pages/example.md

-We're going build a simple website with statically checked Scala code in Markdown
+We're going build a simple website with statically checked Scala code in Markdown.

-We will use
+Tools we will use:

 * [Ammonite](https://ammonite.io), for writing the entire site builder in a single Scala script
 * [Mdoc](https://scalameta.org/mdoc) to compile code examples in markdown